ThomasKli/stupeflix-api-test/docs/get_started.rst

 Use our tools
 =============

-* [client-side] Play.js is the easiest way to generate videos. `Learn more <http://developer.stupeflix.com/documentation/play_js>`_.
+* [client-side] :ref:`play_js` is the easiest way to generate videos.
-* [server-side] It includes php, python, ruby and java clients for the API. `Learn more <http://developer.stupeflix.com/documentation/developer_kit>`_.
+* [server-side] :ref:`developer_kit` includes php, python, ruby and java clients for the API.

 Start hacking!
 ===============

 The developer kit contains an example that you can try.
-Then, we suggest you to read `Video description language <http://developer.stupeflix.com/documentation/video_description_language>`_ to understood how the XML should be build.
+Then, we suggest you to read :ref:`video_description_language` to understood how the XML should be build.

 Give us your feedback
 =====================